fougue/gmio/README.md

 about it so that we can fix it.
 The gmio bug tracking system is open to the public at https://github.com/fougue/gmio/issues.

-Before reporting a bug, please use the bug-tracker's search functions to see if the issue is already known.

 Always include the following information in your bug report: the name and version number of your compiler; the name and version number of your operating system; the version of gmio you are using, and